Latrobe misses revenue, relationships forged over decades of hosting Steelers

 But the Steelers brought a thrilling atmosphere.

-Katie Walker, a waitress at Jioio’s Family Restaraunt, said she’s delivered pizzas to the Steelers players and seated them in a back room of the restaurant so they could eat without fans interrupting.
+Katie Walker, a waitress at Jioio’s Family Restaurant, said she’s delivered pizzas to the Steelers players and seated them in a back room of the business so they could eat without fans interrupting.

 “Everybody keeps feeling like they are coming back here this year, but they are not,” she said.
 “This year is kind of – blah.”